 The Macrotone Consulting Issue Tracker component has its origin in a ‘Problem Management System (PMS)’ developed many years ago on an Oracle Database using Oracle Forms.
 It migrated to an Oracle Application Express (APEX) based application and incorporated ideas from a sample APEX application.
-This version takes the ideas and implements it upon a MySQL database using Joomla 2.5 as the interface.
+This version takes the ideas and implements it upon a MySQL database using Joomla as the interface.
+It runs upon Joomla 2.5 and Joomla 3.2.
 As time and circumstances permit some of the original program features may/will be re-implemented on the new platform.

 Wikipedia defines an Issue Tracking system (ITS, trouble ticket system, support ticket or incident ticket system) as a Computer Software package that manages and maintains lists of Issues (computers), as needed by an organization.
 Issue tracking systems are commonly used in an organization's Customer Support / Call Centre to create, update, and resolve reported customer issues, or even issues reported by that organization's other employees.
 An issue tracking system often also contains a Knowledge Base containing information on each customer, resolutions to common problems, and other such data.
 An issue tracking system is similar to a "bug tracker", and often, a software company will sell both, and some bug trackers are capable of being used as an issue tracking system, and vice versa.
 Consistent use of an issue or Bug Tracking System is considered one of the "hallmarks of a good software team".

 This implementation is suitable for a small or medium sized organisation to record and efficiently respond to reported problems / issues.

 This release will be to correct any problems discovered with the earlier 1.6.4 release.
 It is also intended to implement a few more requested changes suggested by users.